MatuxGG/GLMod/README.md

 ```

 Note that default teams are "Crewmate" and "Impostor".
 Also, prefer starting teams and roles with a capital letter.

+### Check if it works

+To verify that your implementation of GLMod is correct, you can complete a game with GLMod enabled.
+Take a look at the file BepInEx/config/glmod.cfg.

+After completing a game, all config entries in "Validation" section (aka "stepConf" and "stepRpc") should be equal to "YES".
+If it does, all good :)
+If not, please open an issue for this repository and explain how you configuration looks like !

 ## What does MatuxMod collect